wp-plugins/constant-contact-api/readme.txt

 == Upgrade Notice ==

+= 2.0 =
+* <strong>Major upgrade</strong> - make sure to back up your database.
+If you already have installed the plugin, this upgrade may not transfer your current settings.
+* Went through each page of the admin and made the layout and code better, and reworded the administration to <strong>make more sense</strong>
+* Fixed Import, Export, Activity
+* Converted the widget settings to be in the widget, not on a page.
+* <strong>New Form Designer</strong> - Create awesome forms with tons of configuration options.
+This is really cool. <em>Requires a decent browser for the admin.
+Internet Explorer older than 2009 won't work.</em> Please leave feedback with issues - this feature is in Alpha.
+	* Comes with a new Form Designer widget
+	* Drag and drop inputs with live-updating form preview
+	* Create custom gradients or choose from patterns or URL-based backgrounds
+	* So, so much more.
+Check out the screenshots for an example.
+* Lists will now be updated (<a href="http://wordpress.org/support/topic/423429">bug #423429</a>)
+* Added a sample import CSV file in the plugin folder, named `email-import-sample.txt`
+* Improved load time of the plugin & widget

 = 1.1.2 =
 * Minor bug fix, fixes `in_array(): Wrong datatype for second argument` error <a href="http://wordpress.org/support/topic/393359" rel="nofollow">reported here</a>.